pygupta/tweetaspike/README.md

   * Followers &mdash; list of users that follow you including their posts
   * Alerts &mdash; real-time alerts when users you are following add new posts

-**Aerospike's Open Sourced Technologies Used**
+## Aerospike's Open Sourced Technologies Used

-  * Aerospike's In-Memory NoSQL Database - If you don't have it installed, [click here](http://www.aerospike.com/docs/operations/install) to install it.
+  * Aerospike Server
-  * Aerospike's Node.js Client
+  * Aerospike Node.js Client

-**Other Technologies Used**
+## Other Technologies Used
   * <a href='https://angularjs.org/' target='_blank'>AngularJS</a>
   * <a href='http://nodejs.org/' target='_blank'>Node.js</a>
   * <a href='http://expressjs.com/' target='_blank'>Express</a>